 We've all been there.
 Somehow, through a loophole in the karmic system of workplace balance and order, your boss has landed a position he or she just doesn't seem to deserve or know how to handle with confidence, and, unfortunately for you, they know it.

 This is when employees often come across one of the most difficult bosses to deal with -- the passive-aggressive manager.
 Passive-aggressive management stems from that person's insecurity in his position and ability to maintain authority, or simply insecurity in himself.
-Unfortunately, employees can smell that type in ineptitude all the way from that corner office.
-Think "The Office"; either the original or American version will do.

 But how do you know if you really have a passive-aggressive boss?
 And what's the best way to deal with one?